Examination module in the Master of Communication Science

 2. Independent contacting with first and second supervisor

-Well before you register, usually in the course of the third semester, you will have already contacted your preferred first supervisor with a proposed topic and a request for supervision.
+Well before you register, usually in the course of the third semester, you should contact your preferred first supervisor with a proposed topic and a request for supervision.
 You will then look for a second supervisor in consultation with the first supervisor.

 Supervisors for Master's theses are usually professors.
 In exceptional cases and by arrangement, staff with a doctorate can also supervise a thesis.
 If the first supervisor is a member of staff with a doctorate, the second reviewer should be a professor.
 In many cases, your Master's thesis topic will result from a research project or an event in which you have participated and which was organised by your chosen first supervisor.
 Ideally, your second assessor will also have a good knowledge of the subject area of your Master's thesis topic, recognisable, for example, from current publications, research projects and research priorities.